jupyterlab/jupyterlab/docs/source/admin/listings.rst

 The administrator can use the following Traits to define the listings loading.

-- ``LabServerApp.blacklist_uri``: A list of comma-separated URIs to get the blacklist
+- ``LabServerApp.blacklist_uris``: A list of comma-separated URIs to get the blacklist
-- ``LabServerApp.whitelist_uri``: A list of comma-separated URIs to get the whitelist
+- ``LabServerApp.whitelist_uris``: A list of comma-separated URIs to get the whitelist
 - ``LabServerApp.listings_refresh_ms``: The interval delay in milliseconds to refresh the lists